Grace-TA/AI2025-EMI/Week4_GAI-Lab20.md

 # Unit 4 🧠GAI Workshop🛠️ - Prompt Engineering: 🚀Enhance AI Applications & ⚙️Unlock the Smart Future

-Here is your structured lab content and responses based on the given prompts, clearly organized and numbered:

 ---
 ## Beginner Labs (初級ラボ) – 10 Labs